Which place is cheaper, Prague or Dublin?

 In January, Dublin usually receives more rain than Prague.
 Dublin gets 69 mm (2.7 in) of rain, while Prague receives 42 mm (1.7 in) of rain each month for the winter.

 Both Prague and Dublin during the spring are popular places to visit.
+The spring months attract visitors to Dublin because of the activities around the city.
 Furthermore, the activities around the city and the natural beauty are the main draw to Prague this time of year.

 Dublin is cooler than Prague in the spring.
-The temperature in Dublin is usually 8°C (47°F) in April, and Prague stays around 10°C (49°F).
+The daily temperature in Dublin averages around 8°C (47°F) in April, and Prague fluctuates around 10°C (49°F).

 In the spring, Dublin often gets around the same amount of sunshine as Prague.
 Dublin gets 157 hours of sunny skies this time of year, while Prague receives 145 hours of full sun.